Lesson 23 of 70 5 min

 TrieNode[] children = new TrieNode[26];

-String word; // Store full word at the leaf
+String word; // Optimization: Store the full word at the leaf

 }